Warriors of the North Unit Analysis Part 4: Elves

 On the other hand, they're actually content lifted from Red Sands, so maybe not.
 The Red Sands version got to cast Divine Armor instead of Magic Spring, though.
 I'm not sure which one I prefer, and admittedly the point is complicated by the two games being rather different.
 Divine Armor is at its least appealing in Ice and Fire due to Guardian scaling all the way up to 12% resistances, for example.
 In any event the Sun Fairy is useful for Mana supplementation in Ice and Fire.

 Probably my biggest frustration with Sun Fairies is that they do Magic damage instead of Fire damage.
 It's horribly counter-intuitive and it's a notable strike against their utility, making their primary draws compared to Lake and Forest Fairies the low chance of inflicting Blind in melee and their Talent being Mana Source.
 Creature of Light isn't bad, but it's not like Sun Fairies are especially synergistic with any of those units.
-And this is kind of the worst game in the series to be inflicting Blind in, due to how many multi-target Rage effects you've got, how powerful Rage is, and how literally any Rage attack eventually has high odds of inflicting Freeze and thus shortening the Blind duration because of the damage over time immediately clearing it.
+And this is kind of the worst game in the series to be inflicting Blind in, due to how many multi-target Rage effects you've got, how powerful Rage is, and how multiple Rage attacks eventually have high odds of inflicting Freeze or guaranteed to inflict Burn and thus shortening the Blind duration because of the damage over time immediately clearing it.

 You'll only rarely fight them, and you can basically assume they're going to waste a turn with Mana Source -just like their fellow fairies, AI Sun Fairies never move beforehand- and unless they get lucky and inflict Blind on melee they're... not interesting.
 Indeed, they tend to be notably less problematic than the other fairies, which have Health equal to or greater than their Leadership while the Sun Fairy has... a little under 60% of their Leadership in Health.
 So Sun Fairies die fast compared to the other fairies.
 They also have clearly worse damage than Forest Fairies, with the same Damage per head (But just under twice the Leadership required) and only 4 more Attack, which is like 12% more damage or something.